Amazon Stock (AMZN) Price Prediction and Forecast 2025-2030 for March 5

-Shares of Amazon.com Inc. (NASDAQ: AMZN) gained 0.19% in morning trading on Wednesday, trimming its five-day loss to -6.51%.
-Still, the stock remains mired in a slump that has accompanied the broad market’s sell-off and resulted in AMZN shedding -13.15% over the past month.
-Year-to-date, Amazon has fallen -6.89%.
+Shares of Amazon.com Inc. (NASDAQ: AMZN) are down -1.13% we during a.m. trading Wednesday, continuing a frustrating week for investors who have seen the stock slide by -3.18%, contributing to the e-commerce giant’s one-loss month of -13.53% and bringing its year-to-date loss to -10.07%.

-This week, the company announced it is planning to launch a proprietary AI model with advanced reasoning capabilities that is set to compete with OpenAI’s ChatGPT.
-Tentatively scheduled for a June launch date, the model — named Nova — is intended to provide a price-efficient option over its competitors, including ChatGPT, Anthropic’s Claude 3.7 Sonnet and Google’s Gemini 2.0 Flash Thinking.
+While certain business segments like smart home devices are lagging, others — namely AWS — are likely to contribute to the company being able to surpass $100 billion in operating income with the next two years.
+Emerging business segments add to that optimism.
+Amazon recently announced a plan to launch a proprietary AI model with advanced reasoning capabilities that is set to compete with OpenAI’s ChatGPT.
+Scheduled for a June launch date, the model — named Nova — is intended to provide a price-efficient option over its competitors, including ChatGPT, Anthropic’s Claude 3.7 Sonnet and Google’s Gemini 2.0 Flash Thinking.

 During Amazon’s fourth-quarter 2024 earnings call on Feb.
 6, the company announced that its advertising revenue surged to $17.3 billion as Thursday Night Football set streaming records by averaging 13.7 million viewers.
 That ad revenue represented 18% quarter-over-quarter growth.
 Additional revenue drivers included strong retail holiday spending and AI services through AWS, the largest cloud provider in the world.
 The stock hit its all-time high of $242.52 on Feb.
 4 in the lead-up to the Q4 earnings call.